Quabena/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 9-fizz_buzz.c - Is a C program that prints numbers from 1 to 100...FizzBuzz
-10-print_triangle.c - Is a C program that prints a triangle 100-prime_factor.c is a C program that finds and prints the largest prime factor of the number 612852475143
+10-print_triangle.c - Is a C program that prints a triangle 100-prime_factor.c is a C program that finds and prints the largest prime factor of the number 612852475143 101-print_number.c - Is a C function that prints an integer